 -Huey P. Newton

-With 15+ active programs reaching across California, nationwide, and globally, we center youth leadership as the backbone of movements for equity, justice, and collective liberation.
-Founded in 2020, we have delivered programming to 400,000+ youth and allies (including 171+ countries), mobilized 270,000+ community members throughout California and across the globe, successfully directed 280+ in-person conferences, summits, forums, workshops, campaigns, and grassroots projects, and built a robust network of 2,000+ BIPOC, immigrant/refugee, and queer youth mentees and 250+ volunteers.
-With a coalition of 175+ non-profit, public sector, and philanthropic partners reaching nationwide and across the world, we dedicate ourselves to challenging, reimagining, and dismantling unjust power systems in a vision of an anti-oppressive, anti-carceral, resourced, and liberating future for society’s most vulnerable populations.
+With 15+ active programs spanning across California, nationwide, and globally, we center youth leadership as the backbone of movements for equity, justice, and collective liberation.
+We have delivered programming to 400,000+ youth and allies (including 171+ countries), mobilized 270,000+ community members statewide and across the globe, successfully directed 280+ in-person conferences, summits, forums, workshops, campaigns, and grassroots projects, and built a robust network of 3,200+ BIPOC, immigrant/refugee, and LGBTQ+ youth mentees and 250+ volunteers.
+With a coalition of 185+ non-profit, public sector, and philanthropic partners nationwide, we dedicate ourselves to challenging, reimagining, and dismantling unjust power systems in a vision of an anti-oppressive, anti-carceral, resourced, and liberating future for society’s most vulnerable populations.

 We uplift the socioeconomic development, social and civic empowerment, and life conditions of systems- and trauma-impacted communities of color and marginalized and under-served young people, while serving as one of California's most preeminent grassroots organizing networks led 100% by youth.
-As of 2025, our core team is entirely composed of majority-BIPOC, young women/femme, and LGBTQ+ student activists spanning across Sacramento, Chico, the Bay Area, Los Angeles, Southern California, San Diego, Baltimore, New York, New Jersey, Washington D.C. and Oregon to advance intersectional movement-building, racial justice, restorative justice and violence intervention, health equity, immigrant rights, children and family empowerment, QTBIPOC and LGBTQ+ liberation, and impactful leadership for young people of color.
-Our “Grassroots Bloc,” as of 2025, consists of ~4 focus regions (Sacramento, the Bay Area, Los Angeles/SoCal, and San Diego) rolling out intentional, year-long, in-person programs through TRP’s deep community partnerships, youth facilitation, and direct service.
+Our core team consists of majority-BIPOC, young women/femme, immigrant/refugee, first-generation low income, and LGBTQ+ student activists spanning Sacramento, Chico, the Bay Area, Los Angeles, Southern California, San Diego, Baltimore, New York, New Jersey, Washington D.C. and Oregon to advance intersectional movement-building, racial justice, restorative justice and violence intervention, health equity, immigrant rights, children and family empowerment, QTBIPOC and LGBTQ+ liberation, and impactful leadership for young people of color.
+With particular attention to our four focus regions (Sacramento, the Bay Area, Los Angeles/SoCal, and San Diego), we roll out intentional, year-long, in-person programs through TRP’s deep community partnerships, youth facilitation, and direct service.

-The Reclamation Project has advised nearly $20 million dollars in grants and private and government partnerships to empower youth and establish life-affirming resource networks in historically-underrepresented communities, including directly procuring and reinvesting $600,000+ towards multicultural civic advocacy and leadership development programs for young leaders of racial minority, marginalized gender identity, low-income, immigrant/refugee, and other traditionally-overlooked backgrounds.
+The Reclamation Project has advised, procured, and supported the deployment of nearly $20 million dollars in grants and private and government partnerships to empower youth and establish life-affirming resource networks in historically-underrepresented communities, including directly raising and reinvesting $700,000+ towards multicultural civic advocacy and leadership development programs for young leaders of racial minority, marginalized gender identity, low-income, immigrant/refugee, and other traditionally-overlooked backgrounds.

 $18.5+ million advised & secured